 With dropshipping, many other people selling the same product as you.
-How do you differentiate?
-Although some brands have grown from it, its better you combine dropshipping with something else.
+How does your online retail differentiate?
+Although some brands have grown from it, it’s better you combine dropshipping with something else.
 If you are so into dropshipping alone, you should look into print on demand.
-None of the Alibaba brands are so great for POD though.
-You can use any of the print on demand sites in this article.
-RedBubble is a good one.
+None of the Alibaba brands are so great for POD, though.
+You can use any of the print-on-demand sites in this article.

 You can get suppliers by searching based on products or suppliers.

 There are thousands of products listed.
 From the results, you can choose to find out more details about the manufacturer.

 Or contact them to find out what modifications they provide with the products.
 You can also take a look at their feedback for response time and reviews by other buyers.

 As for wholesale buying, it depends on what you’re looking for.

 Go to AliExpress sellers if you are looking to stock up on a few products, but Alibaba wholesale is better if you are looking to wholesale a ton of pre-made products at once.
 However, if you want customized products, Alibaba is probably better for you.